This post may contain affiliate links, read my disclosure policy for details.

 Ingredients

-- 2 tbsps. tahini paste, for rubbing the tray
+- 2 tbsps. tahini paste, for greasing the tray

 SUGAR SYRUP: